As a result of COVID-19, some MPs have been less able to vote in Parliament, and this will be reflected in their voting record.

 - Shadow Minister (Business, Innovation and Skills) (18 Sep 2015 to 9 Oct 2016)

 - Shadow Minister (Education) (8 Oct 2010 to 18 Sep 2015)

 - Member, Public Administration Committee (12 Jul 2010 to 17 Jan 2011)

 - Shadow Minister (Business, Innovation and Skills) (12 May 2010 to 8 Oct 2010)

-- Minister of State (also in the Department for Business, Innovation and Skills), Department for Business, Innovation and Skills (23 Mar 2010 to 11 May 2010)
+- Minister of State (Department for Children, Schools and Families) (also Department for Business, Innovation and Skills) (9 Jun 2009 to 6 May 2010)

-- Minister of State (also in the Department for Business, Innovation and Skills), Department for Children, Schools and Families (23 Mar 2010 to 11 May 2010)
+- Minister of State (Department for Business, Innovation and Skills) (Further Education, Skills, Apprenticeships and Consumer Affairs) (also Department for Children, Schools and Families) (9 Jun 2009 to 6 May 2010)

 - PPS (Rt Hon Alan Milburn, Chancellor of the Duchy of Lancaster), Cabinet Office (2 Nov 2004 to 11 Apr 2005)